ibm-cloud-docs/vmwaresolutions/vmonic/signing_required_accounts.md

 Additionally, you must have an {{site.data.keyword.cloud_notm}} infrastructure account.
 The price of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.

-This account is also used to log in to the {{site.data.keyword.cloud_notm}} infrastructure customer portal which provides more functions to manage infrastructure products and services.
+This account is also used to log in to the {{site.data.keyword.cloud_notm}} infrastructure customer portal that provides more functions to manage infrastructure products and services.

 To sign up for an {{site.data.keyword.cloud_notm}} infrastructure account, upgrade your {{site.data.keyword.cloud_notm}} account to a billable account.
 For more information, see [How do I upgrade or convert my account type?](/docs/account?topic=account-accountfaqs#changeacct)